 Sanitation is about dignity.
 The availability of sanitation facilities not only improves the dignity of people, but also promotes their health.
-Areas without proper sanitation systems give rise to water borne diseases like cholera, diarrhoea, typhoid, etc. It is therefore important that the Municipality prioritise the service, particularly taking into account the backlog (rural sanitation) and the national target.
+Areas without proper sanitation systems give rise to water borne diseases like cholera, diarrhoea, typhoid, etc. It is therefore important that the Municipality prioritise the service, particularly considering the backlog (rural sanitation) and the national target.